relghuar/linux-stable-nokia-tablets/README.md

 - start adding retu/tahvo drivers for battery management
   - because of lack of documentation of both chips, best source will probably be latest reasonable [openwrt patches for v3.3 kernel](https://git.openwrt.org/?p=openwrt/openwrt.git;a=tree;f=target/linux/omap24xx/patches-3.3;hb=fa097e5ae5fddb82a077a0bb1676a512fa2d908e), as well as original (even more ancient) [vendor sources](http://repository.maemo.org/pool/maemo4.1.2/free/k/kernel-source-diablo/)
   - *first step will probably be some debug readout (sysfs?) of all registers from both retu and tahvo chips*
     - **DONE:** retu-regs driver exports both Retu and Tahvo registers into sysfs.
-I have already
+I have already written a simple user-space charging controller in python as proof of concept.

 - battery management
   - current monitoring could probably use another iio adc driver? (trivial single-channel with on/off control and interrupt trigger??)